kumagallium/labmine-dev/README.md

 # Labmine-dev
-Labmine is an electronic lab notebook for research and hobbies where process is the key.
+Labmine is an electronic lab notebook focusing on process.
+It can be used for research, manufacture, cooking, hobbies, etc.
 <img width="1180" alt="vpd-image" src="front/doc/images/Curry_Process.png">

 ## Demo